S4C: Programming

 S4C's remit is to provide a service which features a wide range of programmes in the Welsh language.
-Like Channel 4, S4C does not produce programmes of its own; instead, it commissions programmes from BBC Cymru Wales and independent producers (although the quantity purchased from ITV Cymru Wales has greatly reduced since the early years of S4C), and it has particularly developed a reputation for commissioning children's animation, such as SuperTed, Rocky Hollow, Fireman Sam (also broadcast by the BBC) Wil Cwac Cwac (shown on ITV), Gogs, Shakespeare: The Animated Tales, Animated Tales of the World and the 1992–1996 French co-production Natalie.
+Like Channel 4, S4C does not produce programmes of its own; instead, it commissions programmes from BBC Cymru Wales and independent producers (although the quantity purchased from ITV Cymru Wales has greatly reduced since the early years of S4C), and much like Channel 4 during its heyday, it has developed a reputation for commissioning animation, such as SuperTed, Wil Cwac Cwac (shown on ITV), Fireman Sam (also broadcast by the BBC), Rocky Hollow, The Blobs (also broadcast by Scottish Television), Gogs, Shakespeare: The Animated Tales, Animated Tales of the World and the 1992–1996 French co-production Natalie.

 BBC Cymru Wales fulfils its public service requirement by producing programmes in Welsh, including Newyddion, S4C's news bulletin, and a soap opera, Pobol y Cwm, and providing them to S4C free of charge.
 It has also provided (or licensed) Welsh-language versions of English-language programmes, such as the original Teletubbies.
 On the analogue service, S4C showed programmes produced for Channel 4 in the rest of the United Kingdom – either simultaneously or time-shifted – outside of peak hours.
 These programmes were provided to S4C by Channel 4, free of charge.

 To make content more accessible to English speakers, all Welsh-language programming carries English subtitles.
 Originally these were on Sbectel teletext page 888, with Welsh subtitles on page 889, with both subtitle languages now also available on digital television platforms.
 For speakers of English who are learning Welsh, certain programmes, particularly children's programmes Planed Plant Bach (now Cyw) and Planed Plant (now Stwnsh), carry subtitles featuring Welsh subtitles with additional English translations in brackets next to more difficult Welsh-language words.
 TV films produced for S4C have received some good foreign reviews; Hedd Wyn was nominated for the Best Foreign Language Oscar in 1994 and Solomon & Gaenor was nominated in 2000.

 The S4C analogue signal also spilled over on to the east coast of Ireland.
 In the past it was rebroadcast in a number of areas there on UHF terrestrial signals by so-called 'deflectors'.
 Up until the 1990s, S4C was also carried by some Irish cable and MMDS providers before being replaced by Channel 4.
 The S4C channels continue to be available in the Republic of Ireland via the Freesat satellite service.

 Up until 2009, S4C ran its own teletext service, Sbectel ("Sbec", Welsh for "a peek" or "a glimpse", and a reference to an S4C schedule insert formerly included in the TVTimes issues for the HTV Wales region).

+In 2010 when the analogue signal for S4C was switched off all Channel 4 programmes stopped broadcasting on the channel and were replaced by its own programmes and some from the BBC Cymru Wales catalogue.